sparrowwallet/sparrow/README.md

 | Linux    | ~/.sparrow |
 | Windows  | %APPDATA%/Sparrow |

-Testnet, regtest and signet configurations (along with their wallets) are stored in subfolders to allow easy switching between networks.
+Testnet3, testnet4, regtest and signet configurations (along with their wallets) are stored in subfolders to allow easy switching between networks.

 ## Reporting Issues